AshishRam7/Question-Generation-LLM-s/content/pdf_content/ocr_output/BFS_notespdf/output.md

 - unordered pair $\Longrightarrow$ undirected

-**Moondream Image Description:**  The figure illustrates the concept of directed graphs, specifically undirected graphs and directed graphs.
-Directed graphs are characterized by the presence of edges between nodes, represented by arrows, and directed edges between nodes, represented by circles.
-Undirected graphs, on the other hand, lack these directional arrows and have nodes without any arrows.
-The figure also provides mathematical definitions for directed and undirected graphs, including the notation V = (a,b,c) and E = (a,b,c,d), which represent directed and undirected graphs respectively.
+**Image Description:**  The figure illustrates a directed graph with a directed edge from 'a' to 'b' and 'c'.
+The edges have labels 'V' and 'E'.
+The graph is labeled 'undirected' and 'directed'.
+The directed graph has a cycle of nodes 'a', 'b', and 'c'.
+The directed graph has a cycle of nodes 'a', 'b', and 'c'.
+The undirected graph has a cycle of nodes 'a', 'b', and 'c'.
+The directed graph has a cycle of nodes 'a', 'b', and 'c'.
+The undirected graph has a cycle of nodes 'a', 'b', and 'c'.
+The directed graph has a cycle of nodes 'a', 'b', and 'c'.
+The undirected graph has a cycle of nodes 'a', 'b', and 'c'.

 Figure 1: Example to illustrate graph terminology